tifsheline/nupath/README.md

 ###Future implementations
 <hr>
+1. As a user, I want to upload photos.

-1. As a user, I want to follow other users.
+2. As a user, I want to follow other users.

-2. As a user, I want to have a link to my profile which I can send to schools, universities, and employers so they can view my profile.
+3. As a user, I want to have a link to my profile which I can send to schools, universities, and employers so they can view my profile.

+4. As a user, I want to make comments on other users' pages (for example, congratulate a student for an achievement).

 ###Contribution: